48th District Court – Bloomfield Hills, Michigan

 Judge Kimberly Small

 Judge Small received her bachelor’s degree from the University of Michigan and Juris Doctorate from the Michigan State University College of Law.
-Judge Small frequently takes her courtroom out of the 48th District Court and into the local schools for the students to see firsthand how the court works and the consequences of criminal behavior.
+Judge Small frequently takes her courtroom out of the 48th District Court and into the local schools so that the students can see firsthand how the court works and the consequences of criminal behavior.
 Judge Small’s reputation for imposing jail sentences for first-time offenders on OWI and DUI cases is well known.

 Hearings in the 48th District Court

-In criminal cases, there are several types of hearings in the 48th District Court in Bloomfield Hills.
+There are several types of hearings in the 48th District Court in Bloomfield Hills in criminal cases.
 Here is what you need to know about the most common types of hearings:

-Plea Hearing – A plea hearing is similar to a pretrial conference.
+• Plea Hearing – A plea hearing is similar to a pretrial conference.
 The judge will schedule a hearing for the defendant to enter a plea if the defense and prosecution work out a plea agreement.
-This is often done during the pretrial conference; however, judges in the 48th District Court will schedule a special plea hearing under certain circumstances.
+The plea hearing frequently occurs during the pretrial conference; however, judges in the 48th District Court will schedule a special plea hearing under certain circumstances.

-Motions and Evidentiary Hearings – If there is a dispute about a case, other than each party’s respective view of the underlying facts, they can file written motions and request rulings by the judge.
-For example, the criminal defense attorney can file a Motion to Suppress if a defendant was illegally searched or their confession was unlawfully coerced.
-If the facts related to the motion are disputed, the Court will conduct an evidentiary hearing so the defense and prosecution can admit testimony and exhibits supporting their theory of the case.
+• Motions and Evidentiary Hearings – If there is a dispute about a case, other than each party’s respective view of the underlying facts, they can file written motions and request rulings by the judge.
+For example, the criminal defense attorney can file a Motion to Suppress if the police illegally searched the defendant or unlawfully coerced their confession.
+Suppose the prosecution and defense dispute the facts related to the motion.
+In that case, the 48th District Court judge will conduct an evidentiary hearing so the defense and prosecution can admit testimony and exhibits supporting their theory of the case.

 Michigan Criminal Defense Attorney